Our PSHE coordinator is Mrs M. Fogarty

 What is the difference that this makes?
 (Our impact)

-At St. Mary’s, children embrace our school ethos - to build a brighter future for ourselves, our school and our community – and are able to implement their personal, social, health and emotional learning in everyday situations.
+At St. Mary’s, children embrace our school ethos - to Learn, Grow, Achieve and Flourish – and are able to implement their personal, social, health and emotional learning in everyday situations.
 They demonstrate compassion, acceptance and understanding for all and can talk confidently about their learning; understanding the important contribution PSHE has on their personal development and meeting their own needs.
 Pupils take part in a range of activities and experiences, which contribute to their school life and into the wider community.
-In doing so they learn to build self-esteem, work well with others, become responsible for their own learning and make decisions which dictate the path their lives take.
+In doing so they learn to build self-esteem, work well with others, become responsible for their own learning and behaviours and make decisions which dictate the path their lives take.
 They reflect on these learning experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues (SMSC) that are part of today’s society.
 They understand, respect and celebrate diversity, so that they can go on to form positive relationships that are an essential part of life.